Atheist Rap

-Atheist Rap is a Serbian punk rock band from Novi Sad, formed in 1989, which has released six studio albums, one compilation album and one live DVD.
+Atheist Rap is a Yugoslav and Serbian punk rock band from Novi Sad, formed in 1989, which has released six studio albums, one compilation album and one live DVD.
 Their music is often characterized as "fun punk" due to its cheerful music and vocals.
 Their lyrics are usually critical of society and politics and are often humorous accounts of everyday events.

 History

 1980s

 The idea of forming Atheist Rap came to vocalists Aleksandar Popov (also known as Dr. Pop) and Vladimir Kozbašić (also known as Pećinko) at the Rambo Amadeus concert, which took place on 29 November 1988, at the local club Mašinac.
 They merged with members of Fluorel Tatchkash, Vladimir Radusinović (also known as Radule) on guitar and Zoran Zarić (also known as Zare) on bass, and Stevan Gojkov (also knowns as Goja) (from Kapetan Leshi, Fear Of Dog, A Better Life Zine) took hold of the drums.
 The first live appearance was just a few days after the band was officially formed, at the Petrovaradin Fortress gate called Beogradska kapija on 22 May 1989, with several local acts.
 Before the appearance, with the repertoire consisting of two songs, the whole band wrote the song "O.R.A.", which was performed by Popov on vocals, Kozbašić on backing vocals, with the band improvising to the lyrics.
 The performance provided the band a cult status, despite not having any recordings released.
 The band also got invitations to perform at several Novi Sad clubs, while writing new material.
 At the time, the band had rehearsals and partially lived at the Žuta Kuća in Novi Sad, until it was bulldozed by the local authorities.